shpml/fundamentals/07_chapter/02_lesson.md

 ###Initialize a Repository

-To turn an ordinary directory into a Git repository (or *repo*, for short), you have to **initialize** the repository (this just means adding a hidden folder called `.git/` to your project folder, which contains all the data that Git needs to operate.
+To turn an ordinary directory into a Git repository (or *repo*, for short), you have to **initialize** the repository.
+This just means adding a hidden folder called `.git/` to your project folder, which contains all the data Git needs to operate.

 Simply change your working directory to the folder you'd like to track, and run the command: